 No matter the degree of professor participation in the assessment, Peerceptiv’s grading algorithms are research-validated and allow an almost infinite number of course configurations and grade scale adjustments.
 This allows instructors the flexibility to assign many types of assignments.

-Monitor student progress through a wide range of instructor analytics, and confirm learning objectives are met in each of the element of an assignment.
+Monitor student progress through a wide range of instructor analytics, and confirm learning objectives are met in each of the elements of an assignment.
 Peerceptiv’s data also allows faculty to identify students in need of early intervention and improve assignment and rubric design over time.

 Peerceptiv is configurable with a wide range of Learning Management Systems, allowing for a seamless learning experience for professors and students integrated within your school’s existing technology.